The Fast and the Furious: Tokyo Drift: Plot

-That night, on the mountain, crowds gather to see the race; Takashi takes the lead initially, but Sean's training allows him to catch up.
-Takashi repeatedly rams Sean's car, eventually misses, and drives off the mountain while Sean crosses the finish line, with Takashi's car almost falling on him in the process.
-Kamata keeps his word, and lets Sean remain in Tokyo; Sean is dubbed the new Drift King.
-Later, Neela, Twinkie, and Sean, now driving a 2001 Nissan Silvia S15 Spec R, are enjoying themselves at another car show.
-Dominic Toretto shows up to challenge Sean in a 1970 Plymouth Road Runner, and Sean accepts after Dom proclaims that Han was family.
+On the mountain, Takashi initially leads, but Sean's practice and training allow him to catch up.
+Desperate, Takashi rams Sean repeatedly.
+On one of these attempts, Sean slows dramatically, causing Takashi to miss and crash off a cliff, narrowly missing Sean as he reached the finish line.
+Kamata honors his word, and Sean, dubbed the new Drift King, remains in Tokyo.
+Neela, Twinkie, and Sean, now driving an Nissan Silvia S15 Spec-R, enjoy themselves at a car meet when Dominic Toretto arrives in a 1970 Plymouth Road Runner to challenge Sean to a race.
+Sean is initially hesitant, but accepts after Dom proclaims Han was family.